³Ô¹ÏÍøÕ¾

 PhD Candidate, Department of Service Management and Service Studies, Lund University

-Evidence also suggests that willingness to pay (the maximum amount a consumer is prepared to spend on a product or service) has traditionally been higher for debit cards than cash .
+Evidence also suggests that (the maximum amount a consumer is prepared to spend on a product or service) has traditionally been higher for .

 The “pain of payment effect” – the psychological discomfort of parting with money in the moment of paying – when associated with cash has been attributed to its physical and tangible characteristics in comparison to credit card payment.
-It has even been suggested that when payment and consumption happen within a short space of time and paying with cash is more material and visual, the pain of paying clouds the enjoyment of consumption .
+It has even been suggested that when payment and consumption happen within a short space of time and paying with cash is more material and visual, the clouds the .

 In fact, the use of physical cash has been shown to activate the pain centre in the brain.
-However, some researchers are more sceptical and instead put the perception of pain down to a lack of reward response – where the brain associates an action with feelings of pleasure.
-This response is activated by credit cards far more than by cash.
+However, some researchers are more sceptical and instead put the perception of pain down to a lack of – where the brain associates an action with feelings of pleasure.
+This response is activated by far more than by cash.

 Mobile payment (for example, with a phone or smartwatch) has also been found to affect spending in a similar way to using credit or debit cards.
-That is, spending tended to be higher when using mobile payments than cash .
-However, later studies have found this effect between cards or mobile payment and cash becoming weaker with time , suggesting that this may be because consumers have become more used to non-cash payment methods.
+That is, spending tended to be higher when using .
+However, later studies have found this effect between cards or mobile payment and cash becoming , suggesting that this may be because consumers have become non-cash payment methods.

-My own research from Sweden backs up the findings that the pain of paying with cash compared to digital methods has reversed over the years.
-Cash use is falling in many countries, and Sweden is a particularly cashless society , with fewer and fewer stores now accepting notes and coins.
+My own from Sweden backs up the findings that the pain of paying with cash compared to digital methods has reversed over the years. is falling in many countries, and Sweden is a particularly , with fewer and fewer stores now accepting notes and coins.

 In my study, young consumers between the ages of 20 and 26 kept a diary of their payments.
 Many revealed that when they paid with cash, they didn’t see it as affecting their overall funds since it didn’t show up on their transaction history or account activity.
 Also, no alert flashed up on their phone.
 But when paying with mobile apps, the account activity was more visible and showed up instantly on screen, allowing consumers to keep track of their purchases and account balance.